 It wouldn't be worth it to invest a lot of money, if you use it on occasion for baking.

 If you're patient you can find one at an estate sale or flea market.
 Make sure you test it out before making a purchase.

 When I got married 22 years ago, my sisters bought me an Oster Stand Mixer with shredding blades, blender and a small food processer unit.
 It was an all in one unit.
 It is still working.
 I have always wanted a Kitchen Aid Stand Mixer but could not justify the purchase because the Oster still worked in perfect condition.

 The company I worked for, gave me a free Kitchen Aid Mixer this year.
 I love it but the Oster was just as good.
 I gave my Oster to my mother.
 She has been using it.
 My sister lives with my mother and she bought a Kitchen Aid this year, so we are now giving the Oster to my other sister.

 If I were you, I would get a used model at a yard sale.
 I used my Oster alot.
 I bake every week sometimes, twice a week.
 It is a great working machine!

 I had a Kitchen Aid mixer some years ago (lost in a move) and though I loved it I don't think I'd invest in one again.
 Great for a frequent baker or someone who makes a lot of bread but otherwise too big and too heavy.
-It weighed a ton!
-I have one of those convertible stand/hand mixers now and it's more practical for me.

 I've always wanted one but refuse to pay the high price.
 Check out Goodwill stores or garage sales, you are bound to find something.